data-liv/data-liv/README.md

 - Interpreted outputs for business application

 ### Overview
-The object was to extract and prepare a time series dataset, create a benchmark time series forecast, and evaluate this against a SARIMA model to assess predictive performance and real-world use.
+The objective was to extract and prepare a time series dataset, create a benchmark time series forecast, and evaluate this against a SARIMA model to assess predictive performance and real-world use.
 Please note, the data has been masked to maintain privacy.

 ### Methodology
 1. Data cleansing (date parsing, removal of missing values)